jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

 git commit -m "Installed minitest-reporters"
 ```
 ### Configuration
-*  Insert the code for configuring Minitest Reporters between the line "require 'rails/test_help'" and the line "class ActiveSupport::TestCase".
+*  In the test/test_helper.rb file, insert the code for configuring Minitest Reporters between the line "require 'rails/test_help'" and the line "class ActiveSupport::TestCase".
 Your code should look like this:
 ```
 ...
 require 'rails/test_help'